Grishko

-Grishko Ltd. (Гришко) is a privately held manufacturer of dance shoes, wear and accessories.
+Grishko Ltd. (Гришко) is a privately held manufacturer of dance shoes, apparel and accessories.
 The company was founded in 1989 by Nikolay Grishko in Moscow, Russia.
 It is an international company with four factories in Europe and sales in over 70 countries.
 The company began as a pointe shoe manufacturer and now produces many types of dance shoes and wear.

 History

 Nikolay Grishko decided to start the company after hearing dancers complain about their footwear through his wife, a former ballerina.

 Shortly after starting the company in the early 1990s, many of the theatre workshops in Russia were forced to close and Nikolai recruited the master craftsmen from these theatre workshops to work with him.
 Nikolay also recruited the only person to date to have a PhD in ballet shoe technology and mechanics.

 As of 2014, the company consists of four factories in Europe, a flagship store in Moscow Russia and over 500 employees, including 76 people with registered disabilities.

 As of September 11, 2019, Grishko operates in the United States of America under the name Nikolay as the result of a legal battle with their US distributor, I.M.
 Wilson.